 RocketPay is trying to help your business model by making it harder for users to get a refund.

 From the user’s perspective, you can see the problem.
 This feature works against you and makes it harder for you to recover losses in the case of fraud or scams.

 It’s probably the greatest risk associated with using RocketPay, from the user perspective.

 You have to give RocketPay personal and financial information in order to use it.

-As you already saw, RocketPay does encrypt this information and protect it in normal ways for the industry.
+As you already saw, RocketPay does encrypt this information and protects it in normal ways for the industry.

 Also, there are no major data leaks that have been reported with RocketPay, so that’s encouraging.

-Your information is likely as safe with RocketPay as any other payment-processing app.
+Your information is likely as safe with RocketPay as with any other payment-processing app.